-Construction on the retail part of the development finished early in the pandemic, when interest from tenants for almost any project came to a standstill.
-When retail leasing picked back up last year, Pace Properties brokers Shuff and Kate Grewe found that competition was stiffer, and rents higher, than it had been when leasing was originally scheduled.
+Construction on the commercial services part of the development finished early in the pandemic, when interest from tenants for almost any project came to a standstill.
+When commercial service leasing picked back up last year, Pace Properties brokers Shuff and Kate Grewe found that competition was stiffer, and rents higher, than it had been when leasing was originally scheduled.

 “We were able to get a lot of velocity and have a lot of different tenants in early 2021 that prior to that in 2020, we didn’t really see that there was a need for them,” Shuff said.
 “At the end it worked out for the developer.”

 “The apartments showed high demand by fully leasing in seven months, while the standard lease-up period is typically closer to a year,” said Brian Shelbourne, vice president of originations for Merchants Capital, which refinanced the multifamily part of the development in the fall for $71 million.